KWVI Airport News

 limited Saturday operations!

-WEDNESDAY NIGHT MEETING BEGINS AT 7 PM.
+SATURDAY MEETING BEGINS AT 11 AM.
 Meetings are

 seminars and safety presentations scheduled.
 Regular meeting